SteveHodge/assistantdm/readme.txt

 * Export to html file?
 Maybe live?
 * Advance monster by template: select template, flag fields that need updates, show template text for each field as selected - may be tricky as some templates change the type but don't recalculate
 * Advance monster by character class
-* Feats should be refactored to Creature and should be a property *
+*
 * DTT: Points of interest should be excluded from the tree view.
 Probably want to refactor UI around element tree/list anyway
 * DTT: make walls a sub-element of map (as mask is)